Teckk2/hydeout/_posts/2018-01-03-Infosec-Interview_Questions_Part-1.md

   * **_Examples_**: aes, blowfish, rsa
 * **Hashing** :
   * Hashing serves the purpose of ensuring integrity, i.e. making it so that if something is changed you can know that it’s changed.
 Technically, hashing takes arbitrary input and produce a fixed-length string that has the following attributes:
-    * o	The same input will always produce the same output.
+    * The same input will always produce the same output.
-    * o	Multiple disparate inputs should not produce the same output.
+    * Multiple disparate inputs should not produce the same output.
-    * o	It should not be possible to go from the output to the input.
+    * It should not be possible to go from the output to the input.
-    * o	Any modification of a given input should result in drastic change to the hash.
+    * Any modification of a given input should result in drastic change to the hash.
   * Hashing is used in conjunction with authentication to produce strong evidence that a given message has not been modified.
 This is accomplished by taking a given input, hashing it, and then signing the hash with the sender’s private key.
   * When the recipient opens the message, they can then validate the signature of the hash with the sender’s public key and then hash the message themselves and compare it to the hash that was signed by the sender.
 If they match it is an unmodified message, sent by the correct person.
   * **_Examples_**: sha-3, md5 (now obsolete), etc.